 But what are the top five Terminal commands that every Linux user should know?

-It’s a question we asked you five years ago and, with the clock hands striking content o’clock, a question it’s once again time for you to answer.
+It’s a question we asked you five years ago and with the clock hands striking content o’clock it’s time for you to answer again.

 You can send in your top command (no, not that one) using the contact form below.
 We’ll collate the five most suggested into a list, which we’ll publish next week.